okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 CAPTCHA is a well-known strategy for mitigating attacks by bots.
 Identity Engine offers integrations with market-leading CAPTCHA services for registration, sign-in, and account recovery.

-Okta only supports the following CAPTCHA services.
-Using any other type could lead to lockout:
+Okta only supports the following CAPTCHA services:

 - [hCAPTCHA (invisible)](https://docs.hcaptcha.com/invisible)
 - [reCAPTCHA v2 (invisible)](https://developers.google.com/recaptcha/docs/invisible)

+>**Note:** Using any other CAPTCHA type could lead to lockout.
+Contact [Okta support](mailto:support@okta.com) if lockout occurs.

 You can use either hCAPTCHA or reCAPTCHA with the redirect or embedded authentication deployment models.
 See [Okta deployment models](/docs/concepts/redirect-vs-embedded/).

->**Note:** If you use the [Sign-In Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
+If you use the [Sign-In Widget SDK](https://github.com/okta/okta-signin-widget), CAPTCHA works out of the box.
 If you use any other [Okta SDK](https://developer.okta.com/code/), you need to implement CAPTCHA.
 See [CAPTCHAs](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CAPTCHA/).

 ### Interaction code grant type for embedded authentication